 Jane Burt’s work for the Network focuses on support and recognition for carer’s and families from the armed and ex armed forces community.
 Jane has worked extensively in the voluntary sector for services that provide specialist support to informal carer’s including mental health carers.
 Jane also has significant experience in engagement and consultation.
 Jane is also a trained Mental Health First Aid instructor and leads on providing this within the Network.

 Amanda Jameson provides the administrative support to the Network, overseeing the website and the organisation of training and events.
 Amanda has worked in the NHS for over 20 years and has been supporting the Network since its creation in Sussex in 2011.

 The Royal British Legion South East Area team (pictured) provides practical, emotional and financial support to all members of the British Armed Forces past and present, and their families.
 Whether it is families coping with the loss of a loved one, help at home to adapt to independent living, recovery centres for injured personnel, money and careers advice or residential care: we are here to help.

-We actively campaign to improve their lives and safeguard the Military Covenant between the nation and its Armed Forces.
-Our mission is to provide welfare, comradeship, representation and Remembrance for the Armed Forces Community.
+They actively campaign to improve their lives and safeguard the Military Covenant between the nation and its Armed Forces.
+Their mission is to provide welfare, comradeship, representation and Remembrance for the Armed Forces community.

 SSAFA the Armed Forces charity, is the oldest military charity and was established in 1885.
 SSAFA provides lifelong support for those who are serving or who have ever served in the British Army, the Royal Navy, the Royal Marines or the Royal Air Force, and their families.
 Eligibility is based on ‘one day of paid service’ and help is provided whenever there is hardship, loneliness or need.